top of page

 If we are going to be building concrete block walls, we need to erect the walls all the way to the point where a tie-beam will be placed.
 A tie-beam is like a cap to the concrete wall.
 If we are doing a concrete slab roof, we need to pour the concrete slab integral with the tie-beam.
 This gives amazing structural integrity to the roof and the walls.
 By pouring concrete as a liquid which then hardens, this connection becomes practically indestructible.

 If we are doing a two-story building, instead of the roof, we will pour a concrete floor for the 2nd floor.
-And from there we install the columns for then proceed with the roof as described above.
+And from there we install the columns and then proceed with the roof as described above.

 Once the concrete roof is finished, the actual roofing material that will waterproof the roof is installed.
 In Coral Gables and Miami commercial buildings, we often use tapered insulation with lightweight concrete or tapered insulation with a modified bitumen roofing material.
 Then, the interior space is generally enclosed by installing the storefronts or windows.
 Exterior doors are installed.
 At this point, we have finished the building envelope and the building is considered "dried-in".

-Phase 6
+Phase 6 - Interior work

 At this point the air-conditioning ducts are installed.
 Sometimes the A/C units themselves are installed, but often these are not installed until the very end because they are expensive and could be stolen.
 So the space is prepared for the units, but not actually installed yet.

 For partitions, we use metal framing, normally 3-5/8" deep, but they may need to be wider or multiple framing members may need to be used for different items, such as chases.
 Then, on the framing, we can use drywall as a finish for the walls or partitions.
-On exterior concrete block walls, we use furring strips and then finish with drywall.
+On exterior concrete block walls, we use furring strips and insulation and then finish with drywall.
 Prior to finishing with drywall, the plumbing and electrical are brought up through the floors and into the partitions.
 For bathrooms that will be tiled, we use a cementitious board as the backing.
 Then, we install the porcelain tile or other stone finish.

 Once the partitions pass inspection, the electrical outlets are finished with covers in the drywall.
 Interior doors are installed.